AkalUstat/stats50-projects/project2/report.typ

     ],
   )

+  *Histogram*: The distribution is roughly mound-shaped but slightly right-skewed.
+Most data cluster between 9.8 – 10.5 mg/L, with a thin tail produced by a few lower (≈ 7.7 – 8.3 mg/L) and higher (≈ 11 mg/L) values.

+  *Box-plot*: The central 50 % of the data (IQR) lies tightly between ≈ 10.0 and 10.4 mg/L.
+  Four points plot outside the whiskers and are flagged as outliers (two low ≈ 7.7 mg/L and two high ≈ 11 mg/L).

-  As we can see, the data is quite different from the normality line.
+  *Normality plot*: As we can see, the data is quite different from the normality line.
 Thus, we have probable reason to suspect that this data is not from a normal population.

   ==== ks.Tests